 • ‘Timothy Winters Poem’: empathising with a disadvantaged boy • ‘Ernie’s Incredible Illucinations’: a play about a boy with hallucinations • imagination and exploration of a magical box

 During year 9 we explore the following topics:

-GCSE Drama at the National Academy follows the Edexcel specification.
-For more information please visit www.edexcel.com or alternatively visit BBC Bitesize at www.bbbcbitesize.com for expert advice, help and examples of all the explorative, drama medium and elements used throughout the two year course.
-This course has been developed to recognise learners skills, knowledge and understanding, application and experience of Drama in terms of acting, directing, leading, managing and creating drama pieces of various styles and genres, whether devised or scripted.
+The GCSE drama course has been developed to recognise students skills, knowledge and understanding, application and experience of Drama.
+This is assessed in terms of acting, directing, leading, managing and creating drama pieces of various styles and genres, whether devised or scripted.

 Students will cover the following throughout the duration of the course:

 • images • poetry • video clips • live theatre productions • scripts • sound-bites • diary entries • social issues • current affairs • world-wide events • homelessness • practical exploration of a play • live performance • characterisation • group performance

 For students who wish to continue with drama, we offer a BTEC Level 3 in Performing Arts - Acting at the Hucknall Sixth Form Centre.

 The course builds on skills such as working as part of a team, research, presentational skills, as well as acting and performing.
 Students will learn how to speak with confidence, enthusiasm and flair under many varied guises, and develop your knowledge, understanding and application of the subject.